quynhnle135/my-website/docs/tech-blogs/become-fullstack-developer/interview_prep_css.md

 - For CSS animation:
     - It's the best for creating complicated movements like moving from initial to final state with some steps in between.
     - Can be triggered or run automatically.
-    - Can run forwards, in, reverse, or alternate direction.
+    - Can run forwards, in reverse, or alternate direction.

 ---